zuozhenggh/learning-library/developer-library/micronaut-oci-atp/deploy/deploy.md

-# Load Data into an Instance
+# Deployment

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab takes you through deploying the Micronaut application to an OCI VM.

-Estimated Lab Time: &lt;n&gt; minutes
+Estimated Lab Time: &lt;15&gt; minutes

 ## Deploy Micronaut Application to OCI

 ### Deploy (From Local To VM)